ishaankejriwal/responsible-ai-content/README.md

 # Responsible AI Content
 **Overview**

 This repository includes use case folders with consensus-defined Testing and Evaluation Frameworks.
-When completing the CHAI Applied Model Card, review use case specific Testing and Evaluation Frameworks for additional CHAI-endorsed guidance.
+When completing the CHAI Applied Model Card, review use case specific Testing and Evaluation Frameworks for additional CHAI consensus-defined guidance.

 A Testing and Evaluation (T&E) Framework includes a consensus-defined set of methods, metrics, measures, and/or benchmarks for developers and implementers to more concretely evaluate the responsible use of health AI solutions for a given use case.
 Content within a T&E Framework varies based on use case and type.